IMIO/imio-townstreet/README.md

 Configuration
 -------------
 Edit the combo (config filesystem) relative to the city in `imio-publik-themes/static/[COMMUNE]/config.json` and add a "settings" section if there isn't yet.
 Don't forget to add default map position.
+These coordinates indicates the center of the displayed map.

 ```